 Korea Fair Trade Commission (KFTC) Investigation (2020): On June 8, 2020, the KFTC informed us that it was conducting an investigation of us relating to the MRFTA.
 The KFTC has not provided a formal notice on the scope of their investigation, but we believe it concerns our business practices in connection with our sale of radio frequency front-end (RFFE) components.
+We continue to cooperate with the KFTC as it conducts its investigation.
 If a violation is found, a broad range of remedies is potentially available to the KFTC, including imposing a fine (of up to 3% of our sales in the relevant markets during the alleged period of violation) and/or injunctive relief prohibiting or restricting certain business practices.
 It is difficult to predict the outcome of this matter or what remedies, if any, may be imposed by the KFTC.
 We believe that our business practices do not violate the MRFTA.